Wind power in Massachusetts

 The U.S. state of Massachusetts has vast wind energy resources offshore, as well as significant resources onshore.
 The 2016 update to the states's Clean Energy and Climate Plan had a goal of reducing 1990 baseline greenhouse gas emissions levels by 25% by 2020.
 Current goals include installing 3,500 megawatts (MW) of offshore wind power in the state by 2035.
 However, as of Q4 2021 the state had only 120 MW of wind powered electricity generating capacity, responsible for generating 0.9% of in-state electricity production.
 The state has awarded contracts to two offshore projects, the 800 MW Vineyard Wind project and 804 MW Mayflower Wind project.
 Construction began on the Vineyard Wind 1 project on November 18, 2021, after a long fight for approval.

-Commonwealth Wind was selected for development in 2021.
+Commonwealth Wind was selected for development in 2021, but the developer has attempted to cancel the project due to increased costs.
 There are eight projects planned for off the southern coast of Massachusetts, though some will deliver power to Rhode Island, Connecticut, and New York.